For inquiries about goat health - 0477 813 278

 Testing only the goat you purchase or a kid will not prevent the introduction of Johne's disease into your herd, as tests often return positive around the time the goat becomes infectious.
 Unfortunately, there is no accurate test for a kid.
 It’s advisable to obtain copies of the annual negative tests for the whole herd from the last few years and inquire about biosecurity measures implemented between these tests.
 Ideally, only acquire goats from herds that participate in an official scheme, such as MAP.
 You can check the database of herds involved in MAP here.

 Purchasing goats from herds participating in the Market Assurance Scheme is the safest method available.
-Dr. Sandra Baxendell is here to guide you through the entire process and assist in collecting the necessary samples.
-Quotes are available upon request.
+Dr. Sandra Baxendell is here to guide you through the entire process.

 This video features a comprehensive lecture on Johne's disease (paratuberculosis) in goats, covering essential topics such as clinical signs, tests for identifying carriers, and effective biosecurity measures to prevent this disease from infiltrating your goat herd.